 The RWA runs a number of exhibition related events throughout the year including artist talks and curators tours in conjunction with major exhibitions.
 These events aim to help visitors explore different artworks and themes.

 The RWA Lecture Series is a year-long programme of talks from artists, curators and scholars covering a wide range of topics in art, architecture and design.
 The series runs in addition to our regular programme of exhibition related talks and activities.
 Tickets can be booked in advance or on the door, and prices include a discount for Friends, Academicians and Artist Network Members.

 To find out more about scheduled talks, tours and lectures please visit our What's On page.

 If you are interested in holding a talk or lecture at the RWA we have a purpose-built lecture theatre with projector facilities that can accommodate up to 60 attendees, theatre style seating.
-To book please contact our Events and Income Manager Alexis Butt or visit our Gallery hire section for more information.
+To book please contact our Events Manager Jenny Cooper or visit our Venue Hire section for more information.

 We'd love to know how we're doing - please give us your feedback, comments and suggestions in person, by email, or call us on (0117 973 5129).